-Please read this SPD thoroughly to learn how the George Washington University Welfare Benefit Plan works.
+Please read this SPD thoroughly to learn how the George Washington University Health and Welfare Benefit Plan for Retired Employees works.
 If you have questions contact GW Benefits at (571) 553-8382 or call the number on your ID card.